 - The car quickly overheats with AC turned on.

-It is best to schedule repair and maintenance services and let a professional inspect the air conditioner and ensure it is functional and ready for the season.
+It is best to schedule repair and maintenance services and let a professional inspect the air conditioner, explain to you how the car’s AC works, and ensure it is functional and ready for the season.

 2. Replace Your Windshield Wipers

 Windshield wipers deteriorate quickly in winter because of the frequent wiping and airborne debris such as mud, dust, and sand.
 In addition, old windshield wipers can pose a hazard on the road due to the potentially significant decrease in driving visibility.

 Therefore, it is imperative to replace windshield wipers if you notice cracks, splits or skipping.
 Replacing the wipers on your front and back windshields every 12 months maximizes visibility, reliability, and efficiency.

 Preparing the exterior part of your vehicle is crucial too.
 Below are ways to care for your car exterior.

 - Wash your car regularly to avoid discoloration.

 - Check for scratches and dents to prevent rust.

 - Keep an eye out for tires with cracks or dry rot.